 Down the road is Taliesin, the historic (and scandalous) home of famed architect Frank Lloyd Wright.
 There are no tours in December, but your trip wouldn’t be complete without at least driving past the site of the mass murder that took the lives of 7 people, including Wright’s mistress and her two children.

-When you get hungry, dine in the vault of an old bank at the Last Leaf Public House in Spring Green, or grab some subs at the haunted Subway in Dodgeville.
+When you get hungry, dine inside a historic bank at Reunion in Spring Green, or grab some subs at the haunted Subway in Dodgeville.

 There are a few good places to stay in Milwaukee for your creepy Christmas getaway.
 The Brumder Mansion is a historic B&B that’s home to numerous spirits.
 There is said to be a lot of paranormal activity in the Gold Suite, but guests have heard footsteps, disembodied voices, disturbing EVPs, had strange dreams, and witnessed objects moving on their own in Marion’s Suite and George’s Suite, as well.